laataiasu/laataiasu.github.io/content/_draft/Zizek lecture.md

 ---

-# Please compare Žižek with Peter Thiel, each advantage and disadvantages.
+# Please compare [[Slavoj Žižek]] with Peter Thiel, each advantage and disadvantages.
 What things they are agreed on or disagreed.

 Hello, dear readers!
 Today I want to talk about two fascinating and influential thinkers who have very different views on the world: Slavoj Žižek and Peter Thiel.
 You may have heard of them, or you may not, but I assure you they are worth your attention.
 In this blog post, I will compare and contrast their ideas, their strengths and weaknesses, and their points of agreement and disagreement.
 Let's get started!